 Now we will create a content type in our content type hub site collection.
 Click on the gear icon then click on Settings to go to the Site Settings page.
 Then click on “Site content types” page to open the “Site Content Types” page.
 Here click on the Create button to create a test content type.
 Give a name for the content type, choose a parent content type and then select a group name as shown in the fig below:

-Then we have to do some configuration settings for Managed metadata service.
-Go back to SharePoint central administration, click on Manage service applications which is under Service Applications under Application Management.
+Then we have to do some configuration settings for the Managed metadata service.
+Go back to SharePoint central administration, click on Manage service applications which are under Service Applications under Application Management.

 Here two things are there:

 – Managed Metadata Service

 – Managed Metadata Service Connection

 First, click on Managed Metadata Service and then from Ribbon click on Properties.
 In the Create New Managed Metadata Service dialog box, in the Content Type hub give our Content Type Hub site collection URL like below: